Autonomous Agent

 Jump to search

-An Autonomous Agent is an agent entity that is an autonomous system (designed to perform autonomous tasks through self-directed behavior without external control).
+An Autonomous Agent is an agent entity that creates autonomous agent systems (designed to perform autonomous tasks through self-directed behavior without external control).

 - Context: